To help protect you from data loss, you can use Code42 to investigate attachments sent through your organization's Google Gmail user accounts.

 The following considerations apply to Gmail.
 See also the considerations applicable to all email services.

 - To allow Code42 access to Gmail, you must be a Google Workspace administrator with a Super Admin role.
-See Permissions your Google Workspace administrator needs below for more information.
+See Permissions required for the Gmail connector for more information.

 - You cannot edit the authenticating administrator information once you register the email service.
 If you need to change that information, you must deauthorize the Gmail connection and then add it again as a new connection.

-Code42 temporarily streams files from your cloud storage or email service to the Code42 cloud to calculate the file hash.
+When ongoing file activity is detected, Code42 temporarily streams files from your cloud storage or email service to the Code42 cloud to calculate the file hash.
+(Code42 does not calculate hash value during the initial inventory process.)
 This may be reported as users downloading files.
 The requesting service's IP address may point to Microsoft Azure hosts.

 Code42 never stores file contents or writes them to disk during this process.